bigdatagenomics/adam/docs/source/01_intro.md

 [Apache Spark](http://spark.apache.org/) allows developers to write algorithms in succinct code that can run fast locally, on an in-house cluster or on Amazon, Google or Microsoft clouds.

-For example, the following code snippet will print the top 10 21-mers in `NA2114` from 1000 Genomes.
+For example, the following code snippet will print the top ten 21-mers in `NA2114` from 1000 Genomes:

 ```scala
 val ac = new ADAMContext(sc)